joaovicente/java-observable-event-sourcing-architecture-book/1-rest-interface.md

 mvn spring-boot:run
 ```

-So the application runs but is does not do anything useful, so lets stop the app now and let's create a `AuthorController`by editing`./src/main/java/com/joaovicente/AuthorController.java`and add GET and POST capabilities
+So the application runs but is does not do anything useful, so lets stop the app now and let's create a`CreatAuthorController`by editing`./src/main/java/com/joaovicente/CreateAuthorController.java`and add  POST capabilities

 The handler method as shown below, to expose the`GET /authors/{authorId}`endpoint and the `POST /authors`